 Do’s and Don’ts

 As the largest country in the European continent, thus also the most diverse with over 66 million inhabitants, its strategic location makes it a central point for connecting with the rest of the world.
-Both the location and current economic status of France are great elements that can support an international brand, local business or the expansion of your business on a global scale.
-What makes the French business culture so great to work with is the French peoples’ level of respect and courtesy amongst each other in the workplace.
-It is also nice to work with their laid-back approach when it comes to meetings and work hours; full time being typically 35 hours a week.
+Both the location and current economic status of France are significant elements that can support an international brand, local business, or the expansion of your business on a global scale.
+What makes French business culture so great to work with is the French peoples’ level of respect and courtesy amongst each other in the workplace.
+It is also lovely to work with their laid-back approach when it comes to meetings and work hours, full time being typically 35 hours a week.
 Despite the hierarchy, with younger management and startups rising, working with the French proves to be flexible and beneficial.

 Gisel Olivares, Content Editor + Creator + Curator.
 Her online business, GeeOlives, provides social media management, copywriting and editing, web customization and development, and graphic design, among other related services to small businesses, nonprofits, and sustainable brands.
-I have a love for languages, traveling, social media, and writing.
-I am fluent in English and Spanish, and still working on perfecting my French while living in France for almost three years.
+She has a love for languages, traveling, social media, and writing.
+She is fluent in English and Spanish, and still working on perfecting her French while living in France for more than three years.